huangr0867/Shape_3DGAN/README.md

 ## Pre-trained Model
 * Pretrained generator and discriminators are found in ```data/generated/models```
-* To use pretrained model, run
+* To use pretrained model, run `cd model` and then:
 ```
 python main.py --pretrained=true
 ```